 In some cases, a therapeutic approach using a nightguard to protect the jaw joints from bruxism or clenching can help manage more chronic symptoms.
 The long-term effects of TMJ disorders can lead to serious dental problems and pain management issues if not addressed.

-While clicking and popping of the jaw joints is not necessarily a sign of a problem, teeth grinding (bruxism) or clenching during sleep are often related to TMD.
+While clicking and popping of the jaw joints are not necessarily a sign of a problem, teeth grinding (bruxism) or clenching during sleep are often related to TMD.
 Other symptoms include: